-[Chapter Four: Judges of El]
+[Chapter Four: Judges of the Pharaoh]

 Chapter Five: Abraham and the Kingdom of Ugarit